 Adapting a minimalist skincare approach does not imply giving up your favourite products forever.
 A well-thought-out skincare routine that does not overload on skincare products concentrates on what’s best and ideal for your skin’s needs.
 The result?
 You’ll save time, money, and needless trial and error by simplifying your skincare routine to include only cleanser, toner, serum, cream, and SPF.
 In addition, it’s better for the environment. product, packaging, and waste reduction.

 2. Build On Your Skin Barrier

-Skin barrier is the topmost protective layer that acts as a protective shield against multiple external stressors by retaining the water throughout the day.
+The skin barrier is the topmost protective layer that acts as a protective shield against multiple external stressors by retaining the water throughout the day.
 A stronger skin barrier also provides defence by preventing and responding to microbial organisms such as bacteria, viruses, and fungi, which are major causes of rosacea, skin irritation and acne breakout.
-To boost and strengthen skin barrier, topical supplementation with ceramide, fatty acids, hyaluronic acid, amino acid, and panthenol is the most effective choice.
+To boost and strengthen the skin barrier, topical supplementation with ceramide, fatty acids, hyaluronic acid, amino acid, and panthenol is the most effective choice.

 3. Switch To Hybrid Skincare Practice

 Yes, there are products that could offer you a photo-ready look while offering skincare solutions.
 Hybrid products are rich in skincare actives and ingredients, aiding you to treat, protect, and enhance the skin, without the need for an additional layer of makeup.
 In addition, ensuring your skin breathes well on the inside and your face dazzles on the outside.
 Tinted creams are well-known examples of hybrid skincare products.
 They improve the appearance of the skin with a light tint and provide skincare and makeup efficacy.